Tinker, Tailor

-"Tinker, Tailor" is a counting game, nursery rhyme and fortune telling song traditionally played in England, that can be used to count cherry stones, buttons, daisy petals and other items.
+"Tinker, Tailor" is a counting game, nursery rhyme and fortune telling song traditionally played in England, which can be used to count cherry stones, buttons, daisy petals, and other items.
 It has a Roud Folk Song Index number of 802.
 It is commonly used by children in both Britain and America for "counting out", e.g. for choosing who shall be "It" in a game of tag.

 Lyrics

 The most common modern version is: